bxbrenden/price_charting/README.md

 # Price Sharting

-A simple web scraper to make an Excel spreadsheet of Pokemon card values.
+A simple web scraper to make an Excel spreadsheet of Pokemon card values from [pricecharting.com](https://www.pricecharting.com/) data.
 <img src="https://github.com/bxbrenden/price_sharting/blob/main/spreadsheet-example.png" width="650px" title="Spreadsheet Example">

+**Note**: this repository is for reference only, and I won't accept any PRs, issues, or suggestions.
+As it stands, this tool harvests publicly-accessible data and is not meant to circumvent any DRM or legal restrictions.
+Please do not use this tool to abuse any terms of service or do anything illegal.

 ## Prerequisites